IsaacPinto1/midnight-gallery/README.md

 ## Installation

-Navigate to the directory on your machine and run 'npm run start' in terminal/cmd prompt
+Navigate to the directory on your machine first run 'npm install', then run 'npm run start' to load the website in your browser

 ## Usage